 Regalia (cap, gown and tassel) must be worn by all students participating in Commencement.

-There is no regalia or commencement ceremony fee.
+There is not a Regalia or Commencement ceremony fee.
 Regalia is provided by the university to all graduates whether or not they choose to participate in a ceremony.

 GRAD FINALE HAS CONCLUDED.
 IF YOU NEED TO PICK UP YOUR REGALIA, PLEASE EMAIL email@example.com SO THAT WE CAN PULL YOUR ORDER TO HAVE IT READY FOR YOU IN THE OFFICE OF STUDENT SUPPORT (IN LANCER PLAZA), M-F 9AM-4PM.